-It may be that it’s unsuitable time for you to become a parent but you want to preserve and improve your chances of having a baby in the near future.
+Or it may be that it’s unsuitable time for you to become a parent but you want to preserve and improve your chances of having a baby in the near future.

 Sperm freezing can also be useful if the male partner has difficulty producing a sample on the day of egg collection during an IVF cycle at one of our clinics.

 What does Sperm Freezing involve?

 Freezing sperm is a relatively simple process.
 You will need to complete some screening blood tests and sign consent forms before coming in to the clinic, in accordance with British law.